small design spaces

 • Living Spaces: Go with a built-in floor-to-ceiling bookshelf and add shelving above couches.

-Get Strategic with Seating
+Get Strategic with Seating in a Small Living Room

 You don’t always need seating for a group of people.
 So look for seating options that can be folded up and stowed away when not needed.